bjompen/bjompen.github.io/posts/PIMAzDO.md

 ![Activation time!](../images/PIMAzDO/12.Activate.png)

-Clicking the **Axtivate** button here slides in our activation window where we need to give a reason for our escalation request.
+Clicking the **Activate** button here slides in our activation window where we need to give a reason for our escalation request.
 (Yes, we can of course write [lorem ipsum](https://www.lipsum.com/) in it, but lets hope security will react if we do..)

 ![Lorem ipsum dolor sit administrate](../images/PIMAzDO/13.ActivateWindow.png)